iTwin/itwinjs-core/test-apps/display-test-app/README.md

 * IMJS_STANDALONE_SIGNIN
   * If defined (value does not matter), the user will be required to sign in at startup.
 This enables access to content stored on the reality data service.
 As a side effect, you may observe a harmless "failed to fetch" dialog on startup, which can be safely dismissed.
 * IMJS_STARTUP_MACRO
   * If defined, run macro from specified path.
-If file extension not specified, .txt is assumed.
+If the file path contains no periods, a .txt extension will be appended.
 * IMJS_NO_MAXIMIZE_WINDOW
   * If defined, don't maximize the electron window on startup
 * IMJS_NO_DEV_TOOLS